AdarshKaran/rox/README.md

 To simulate the rox robot with a Universal Robotics (UR) arm, you need to set the `arm_type` parameter.
 Below is an example of how to launch the simulation with the `ur10` arm type

 `ros2 launch rox_bringup bringup_sim_launch.py arm_type:=ur10`

+For more information, kindly check our documentation at [Neobotix Docs - Starting with ROS 2 on Modern Gazebo](https://neobotix-docs.de/ros/ros2/simulation_modern.html#rox).